This article was updated November 22, 2021, to reflect new information from the CDC.

 You are not alone.

-But you should not be confused about this: All three vaccines approved so far were nearly 100% effective in clinical trials at preventing severe disease resulting in hospitalization or death.
+But you should not be confused about this: All three vaccines approved so far in the United States, in addition to the boosters, were nearly 100% effective in clinical trials at preventing severe disease resulting in hospitalization or death.

 Still, a blizzard of terms and numbers overwhelms us sometimes.
 So here’s some clarity for you.